nodejs/TSC/WORKING_GROUPS.md

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1

-*Note*: The DCO is mandatory for all OpenJS Foundation projects.
+Use of a CLA or DCO is mandatory for all all OpenJS Foundation projects.
+The Node.js project has chosen to use the DCO 1.1

 By making a contribution to this project, I certify that: